 In preparation for the hands-on research experience participants enroll in a three-credit course that covers the fundamentals of clinical research, including topics such as research methodologies, designing outcomes, and analysis of clinical data.
 Students are expected to complete all work assigned in the courses, perform well on chapter quizzes, and to actively participate in class discussions.
 Textbooks are provided.

-Full-time clinical research
+Full-time biomedical research

 Students are required to pursue their research training full-time, normally defined as 40 hours per week, throughout the duration of the program.
-Students must complete no less than 8 weeks of full-time clinical research as active members of their mentor’s research team.
+Students must complete no less than 8 weeks of full-time biomedical research as active members of their mentor’s research team.
 Students work alongside their mentors.
 During this time, students engage in lab meetings, presentations, and may conduct some independent research assigned by their mentors.
 Students gain insights into the process of conducting research and become part of the collaborative process of sharing techniques, new endeavors, and successful investigative outcomes.

 Responsible Conduct of Research